top of page

 There are now over 800 refuges and shelters – in our biggest cities and our smallest rural towns – that provide emergency shelter and practical support for women and children escaping family and domestic violence.

-50 years on, we have much to celebrate, but there is much to do.
+50 years on, we have much to celebrate, but also much to do.
 Recent research has revealed that Australian women are still being forced to choose between staying in a violent relationship or risking poverty for themselves and their children.
-Join us to examine the current challenges we're facing and explore what we can do differently.
+We must examine the current challenges and explore what we can do differently.

 About